To Each His Own (1946 film): Adaptation

-The film inspired the Indian writer Sachin Bhowmick to work on a script thematically similar to To Each His Own later on it was filmed as Aradhana (1969) and went to become one of the most successful films in Hindi cinema, The film is considered as milestone in Rajesh Khanna's career.
-The film was remade in Turkish as Kadın Asla Unutmaz also, directed by Orhan Aksoy which released in same year.
+The film inspired the Indian writer Sachin Bhowmick to work on a script thematically similar to To Each His Own; later on it was filmed as Aradhana (1969) and went to become one of the most successful films in Hindi cinema.
+The film is considered a milestone in Rajesh Khanna's career.
+The film also was remade in Turkish as Kadın Asla Unutmaz, directed by Orhan Aksoy, released in the same year.

 Aradhana was remade in Telugu as Kannavari Kalalu and in Tamil as Sivagamiyin Selvan.